itsluismario/java-101/README.md

 ## 📘 What You'll Learn

-**Ahora aprendiste:**
-- Conocer a Java como lenguaje de programación
+**Now you've learned:**
+- Understanding Java as a programming language
-- Trabajar con Variables en Java
+- Working with Variables in Java
-- Implementar estructuras condicionales
+- Implementing conditional structures
-- Crear funciones usando Java
+- Creating functions using Java
-- Analizar e implementar estructuras de control repetitivas

-In this repository, you'll find examples and explanations for these key Java concepts.
+- Analyzing and implementing repetitive control structures

 ## 🔢 Variables and Basic Output